kaapiel/kaapiel-api/README.md

 ### Resources
 You can access the resources as follow

+`/listMethods` - Get all methods available to be accessed

 `/owner` - Get the projects owner's json object

 `/qalenium` - Get QAlenium community information

-`/listMethods` - Get all methods available to be accessed
+`/qalenium/projects` - Get the list of QAlenium community's project

 `/sonarCloud` - TODO